MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 > ### Security note
 > In order to embed the booking engine into your webpage, your site must be securely served over HTTPS.
-> Any booking engine widget that is implemented on an insecure HTTP site will be redirected to the [standalone booking engine](../booking-engine-standalone/README.md).
+> Any Booking Engine Widget that is implemented on an insecure HTTP site will be redirected to the [Booking Engine Standalone](../booking-engine-standalone/README.md).

 ## Step 1: Install Booking Engine loader script

-To use booking engine Widget, you need to install booking engine loader script with a code snippet provided in the [Installation](./getting-started.md#installation) section.
+To use the Booking Engine Widget, you need to install the booking engine loader script with a code snippet provided in the [Installation](./getting-started.md#installation) section.
 The script will asynchronously prepare global `Mews.booking engine` object which you're going to use in further steps to initialize booking engine Widget.

 ### Requirements